PGA Betting Guide for the Sony Open in Hawaii

 Below, we will cover the best bets for the Sony Open in Hawaii based on current form, course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.

-For more info on the Waialae CC, along with this week's key stats and comparable courses, check out the course primer.
+For more info on the Waialae CC, along with this week's key stats, daily fantasy picks, and win simulations, check out Brandon Gdula's article.

 At the Top